Headshotincursion584/glitter/README.md

 On first run, Glitter asks for language and device name and saves them.
 Next runs go straight to the main menu.

+- Firewall: Allow UDP 45845 and TCP 45846 (transfer port) for the app if discovery/transfer is blocked.

 ### PyPI

 [Released](https://pypi.org/project/glitter-cli/), recommended to install and run via [pipx](https://pipx.pypa.io/stable/):